maximebonhomme/Video-Keyframes/README.md

 - callback: `func` function to be called at that point
 - options (optional)

-### addLabelFromEnd()
-adds a label from the end of the timeline
-- time: `int` time from the end where you want to put the label
-- callback: `func` function to be called at that point
-- options (optional)

 ### getLabel()
 returns label object
 - label: `int` id of the label in the array or `string` label name